openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response Mode `direct_post` {#reference_design_direct_post}

 The design of the interactions between the different components of the Verifier (especially Frontend and Response Endpoint) is at the discretion of the Verifier since it does not affect the interface between the Verifier and the Wallet.
-In order to support implementers, this specification proposes a reference design that is based on the Security Considerations given in (#security_considerations_direct_post).
+In order to support implementers, this specification proposes a reference design that is based on the Security Considerations given in (#security_considerations.

 The reference design is illustrated in the following sequence diagram: